MDPI Papers Cited in the News – June 2024

 Published in Cancers: Antibody–Drug Conjugates: A Review of Approved Drugs and Their Clinical Level of Evidence

-Cancer therapies have advanced significantly within the last decade.
+Cancer therapies have advanced drastically within the last decade.
 One therapy that has been approved for clinical trials as of June 2023 includes the use of antibody‒drug conjugates.
 An NBC News article discusses how these antibody‒drug conjugates are exceedingly effective and cause fewer side effects.

 The drug comprises a chemotherapy drug attached to a specific antibody that can bind to cancer cells.
 This creates an approach by which only cancer cells can be targeted and destroyed, rather than normal healthy cells, which is the case in traditional chemotherapy.
 This results in fewer side effects in patients who take the drug.